Get started by searching below:

 Stage 4 bedsores should be treated as soon as possible, as they put a nursing home patient at high risk of deadly health problems.

-Stage 4 pressure ulcer treatment may include:
+Treatment options for a stage 4 pressure ulcer may include:

 • Antibiotics